tilde-lab/yascheduler/README.md

   Per provider priority of node allocation.
   Sorted in descending order, so cloud with hightest value is first.

+- `*_idle_tolerance`

+  Per provider idle tolerance in seconds to deallocation of nodes.

+  _Default_: different for providers, starting from 120 secons.

 #### Hetzner

 Settings prefix is `hetzner`.